-The global groups can be created by HR Manager and the CEO of a company and cannot be deleted.
-The global groups are used for setting Appraisal rules, Leave applicability, Assign roles, and Process payroll.
+The global groups can be created by the HR Manager and CEO of a company.
+These groups are used for setting Appraisal rules, Leave applicability, Assign roles, Processing payroll and more.

 Note: The steps mentioned below are of Empxtrack Enterprise product.

-To understand different types of groups, let us create three different types of groups:
+To understand different types of groups, let us create 4 types of groups:

 - HOD Finance & Accounts department